sulfo/COVID-19-Denmark/README.md

-# COVID-19-Denmark
+# COVID-19 Denmark

+## Work in progress!

-Data about COVID-19 in Denmark (WIP)
+Data about COVID-19 in Denmark.

+Source: SSI